autonity/docs.autonity.org/concepts/ofd/index.md

 #### Thresholds

-The _threshold_ sets a floor which if broken triggers omission penalties.
+_Thresholds_ set floors which if broken trigger omission penalties.
 OFD has multiple thresholds:

-- The _inactivity threshold_ sets a floor for the % of blocks in an epoch that a validator must be active for else it will be determined to be an _offending validator_ at the end of the epoch.
+- The _inactivity threshold_ sets a floor for a validator's _inactivity score_ in an epoch, above which it will be determined to be an _offending validator_ at the end of the epoch.

-On breaking the _inactivity threshold_ at the end of the epoch the validator is determined to be an offender and subject to penalties.
-- The _withholding threshold_ sets a floor which if broken triggers _withholding_ of staking rewards and Newton inflation rewards.
+- The _withholding threshold_ sets a floor for a validator's _inactivity score_ in an epoch, which if exceeded triggers _withholding_ of staking rewards and Newton inflation rewards.
-- The _negligible threshold_ sets a floor which if broken triggers _jailing_.

 #### Inactivity penalties